chadschertz/cnit381-final-playbookpros/README.md

 # How to Run Each Playbook
 ## Ansible Host Setup
 You will need to have access to an ansible host in your environment to run the playbooks.
 For the case of this lab, we are utilizng a Windows worksation with Windows Subsystem for Linux (WSL) installed.
 We are using the Ubuntu distribution.

-To ensure that Ansible is installed, perform the following:
+To install Ansible, perform the following:

 ```sudo apt update```